chika-games/RPG-Maker-Specifications/src/external/types.md

 Only the lower seven bits of an encoded integer will contribute to its overall value;
 the eighth (high) bit is used to determine whether or not the there is another byte that should be read, decoded, and added to the overall value.

-Below is some pseudocode for reading and decoding these encoded integers into an `I32` integer.
-Note, however, that the provided code reads until done which may not be very efficient if the exact size of the integer in bytes is known.
+Below is some pseudocode for reading and decoding these encoded integers into a 32-bit signed integer.
+Note, however, that the provided code makes no assumption on the size of the `EINT` which may not be very efficient if the exact size of the `EINT` in bytes is known.

 ```rust,ignore
 i32 read_encoded_integer(reader) {